pingcap/docs-tidb-operator/en/deploy-tidb-from-kubernetes-gke.md

 >
 > This command contains some special characters which cannot be auto-populated in the google cloud shell tutorial, so you might need to copy and paste it into your console manually.

-Congratulations, you are now up and running with a distributed TiDB database compatible with MySQL!
+Congratulations, you are now up and running with a distributed TiDB database compatible with MySQL.

 > **Note:**
 >